DisastrousPatience83/Floating-Dictionary.koplugin/README.md

 ## Flashcards

-Study your saved words one card at a time.
+Study saved words one card at a time.

 - Word and context sentence
-- See Definition
+- **See Definition** (inline dictionary lookup)
 - Mark as Mastered
 - Delete from the card
-- Context shown with the target word *italicized*
+- Target word shown *italicized* inside its original sentence
-- Jump into a random word from any book
+- Jump to a random word from any book

 ---